artofchurlee/JobPlacement/README.md

 ### Drop Down List Populated From Database

 This story was both Front and Back End, but the majority of it was back end.
-I had to add a drop down list to a Job Action page, with the contents of the Drop Down list populated from Jobs in our database.
+I added a drop down list to a Job Action page, with the contents of the Drop Down list populated from Jobs in our database.
 The goal was to be able to select a Job to attach the Job Action to, whereas before the Job Action would be automatically applied to which Job page it was opened on.
 This way, Job Action could be a standalone page later on.

-The front end part was relatively easy, adding a drop down.
-However, getting the list to grab the data from Jobs was the difficult part.
+The front end part was relatively simple by adding a drop down.
+However, getting the list to grab the data from Jobs database was the challenging part.
 ````
 <div class="form-group">
       @Html.LabelFor(model => model.Job, htmlAttributes: new { @class = "control-label col-md-2" })